Skip navigation

 • No see-through clothing

-• Undergarments (underpants and bras) must be worn and covered at all times
+• Undergarments (underpants and bras) worn and covered at all times

 • No swimming/bathing suits